 The 10 Best OSINT Software & Tools

-Disclaimer: Everything written about the companies mentioned in this article was gleaned from online research, including user reviews.
+Disclaimer: Everything in this article was gleaned from online research, including user reviews.
 We did not have time to manually test all the tools.
-However, we ensured the information was correct as of Q1 2022.
+However, we ensured the information was correct as of Q3 2022.
 Feel free to contact us to request an update/correction.

 Maltego is a Java application that claims to simplify and expedite your investigations.
 How exactly?
 Thanks to its fantastic access to databases and visualization tools.